U.S. Route 11 in New York: North Country

 The highway soon enters Franklin County, where it intersects NY 95 in the hamlet of Moira and continues to the village of Brushton, where its alignment is known as Washington Street.
 It crosses the Little Salmon River in this village.
 After passing through another hamlet known as North Bangor, US 11 reaches the village of Malone, where it follows Main Street, divided into East and West Main streets by the Salmon River (unrelated to the other Salmon River to the south).
 Here, NY 11B rejoins as the highway intersects NY 30 and NY 37.
 It is briefly concurrent with NY 30 as it crosses the river.

 East of Malone, US 11 takes on a more northerly heading for roughly 15 mi, passing through Chateaugay and intersecting NY 374 in the community's center.
 Eventually, it curves back to the southeast, serving Ellenburg and NY 190 before resuming a northeasterly alignment that takes the route through Mooers and into the village of Champlain.
 In the latter, US 11 connects to I-87 at exit 42 and meets US 9 at a junction a half-mile (0.5 mi) to the east of I-87.
 The route continues on, following a mostly linear east–west alignment across the town of Champlain for 4 mi to the shores of Lake Champlain and the village of Rouses Point.
 Along the way, US 11 connects to the west end of NY 276.

 In Rouses Point, US 11 becomes known as Champlain Street as it heads toward the lake shore.
 At the shoreline, Champlain Street ends as US 11 intersects NY 9B (Lake Street).
 US 11 turns north onto Lake Street at the junction, following the routing established by NY 9B to the south into the heart of Rouses Point.
 Here, US 11 reconnects to NY 276, which enters from the west on Pratt Street.
 North of the village center, US 11 intersects the western terminus of the eastern segment of US 2.
-After another three-quarters of a mile (0.75 mi), US 11 terminates at the Canada–U.S. border, through the Rouses Point–Lacolle 223 Border Crossing.
+After another three-quarters of a mile (0.75 mi), US 11 terminates at the Canada–United States border, through the Rouses Point–Lacolle 223 Border Crossing.
 Route 223 continues north from here to Sorel-Tracy in Quebec.